icecoldhq/icecoldhq/README.md

 - Substack: https://substack.com/@icecoldhq28
 - Discord: icecoldhq

-Daemon (coming soon)
+Daemon (coming soon...)
+_Daniel Miessler referrence_
 ---

 ## About Me

 Focused on CS & Math.
+I will be a ML/AI Engineer who solves problems and makes an impact for businesses and people.
 Outside coding: taking walks, reading, and listening to audio dramas.